It’s a Wonderful Mary Bailey — The Extraordinary Woman Who Saved George (More Than Once)

 Hark!
 I bring you glad tidings, and also the only correct interpretation of the granddaddy of all Christmas classics…

 It inspired me to watch It’s a Wonderful Life again (which I had not seen in 25 years).
-This time I watched Mary closely and saw her impressive skills, her many virtues, and her maturity.
+This time I watched Mary closely and saw her impressive skills, her virtues, and her maturity.

 Mary Bailey’s Business & Leadership Skills